johnweland/commando-mongodb/README.md

 A MongoDB provider for discord.js-commando

 ## About
+> ***UPDATE*** This update provides backward compatibility with older versions of [discord.js][discord.js], these changes should also be getting implemented in to [Dizzy's][Dizzy] work on [commando-provider-mongo][commando-provider-mongo].
+When/if that happens I encourage folks to return to using [commando-provider-mongo][commando-provider-mongo] as this was never entended to be a *copy-cat-package* only a fix should the original never see an update.

 This is a slight rework of the [commando-provider-mongo][commando-provider-mongo] package by [Dizzy][Dizzy].
 This rework is designed to work with [discord.js][discord.js] v12 and later.
 If you are running an earlier version of [discord.js][discord.js] please use [Dizzy's][Dizzy] [commando-provider-mongo][commando-provider-mongo] package.

 [Commando](https://github.com/discordjs/Commando) is the official framework for [discord.js][discord.js], to allow for easy development of discord bot commands and functionality.